pioneers/PieCentral/API.md

 # Hibike API

-There have been some changes.
-Sorry :(

 Couple things:
-* There are 2 classes to instantiate for Hibike - Hibike and DeviceContext.
-Hibike handles interfacing with sensors, while DeviceContext handles sending/recieving data from the user.
-As such, expect to be working with DeviceContext for the most part.
+* Runtime need only instantiate one (and only one) Hibike instance.
+All other setup work for SmartDevice detection and enumeration will happen behind the scenes.
+It is recommended that Hibike is instantiated at least a couple seconds after robot is powered on.
 * All setter methods are non-blocking, meaning its up to the user to check if the write methods were successful.
 This can be accomplished by comparing timestamps.
 Timestamps are initialized as -1, and will be updated for every new value read from the ACK packet returned for the given write request.
 See Usage for details.
 * All devices will have a specified parameter "dataUpdate" that will correspond to the data written via subscriptions.
 All other parameters are updated on request.
 See Usage and Method Summary for getData() for more details.
-Note that for devices like servos, dataUpdate will never be written to.

-## DeviceContext
-### Constructor Summary
+## Constructor Summary

-**DeviceContext([configFile])**

-Initializes a deviceContext instance, which will store the most up-to-date information on each SmartDevice.
+### Hibike(contextFile)

+Initializes the hibike instance and pings all connected devices for UID info.
+*Note that Hibike should be treated as a singleton class.*

 Input Parameters:
-- configFile, with default value 'hibikeDevices.csv'
+- contextFile: Absolute filepath to Hibike config file.
+It is recommended this be left as the default value.

-Return Value: DeviceContext instance
+Return Value: Hibike instance

-Blocks: No
+Blocks: **Yes**

-### Method Summary
+## Method Summary

-**getData(UID, param)**
+### getData(UID, param, )

 Gets the most recently recieved data from the specified device.